satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 Here are two developers, Kathy and Jen.
 They work on a dating app _Datingtron_.
 It matches people using their names and star signs.

-Kathy is new to the project, but she is really devoted.
+Kathy is new to the project, but she is devoted.
 She get's a task to implement an alternative matching algorithm.
 What she didn't know, was that they already had a special DSL for matching algorithms.

 Jen was aware of that DSL, she actually wrote it.
-But Jen was very busy working on a different task.
+But Jen was busy working on a different task.

 After a few days of dedicated work Kathy presents the functionality.
 Everything works as it should, but Kathy spent a lot more time on that task.
 Also they now have a part of codebase that is not intact with other code.